Internet censorship in Ba'athist Syria: Early 2010s

 In June 2012, the Electronic Frontier Foundation (EFF) reported that pro-Syrian-government malware campaigns had increased in frequency and sophistication and that a new Trojan distributed as a .pif file via Skype targets Syrian activists.
 The malware gives an attacker the ability to execute arbitrary code on the infected computer.
 Evidence suggests that this campaign was being carried out by the same pro-Syrian-government hackers responsible for previous attacks.
 The new Trojan is one in a series used to attack Syrian opposition activists that includes several Trojans, one disguised as a Skype encryption tool, which covertly install spying software onto the infected computer, as well as a multitude of phishing attacks which steal YouTube and Facebook login credentials.

 On 19 July 2012, Internet access from Syria traveling via the state carrier Syrian Telecommunications Establishment was cut off for a period of 40 minutes.

 On 29 November 2012, almost all Internet connectivity between Syria and the outside world was cut off at around 12:00 to 13:00 UTC+02:00 (local time).
 This coincided with intense rebel activity inside Syria.
 In 2014, Edward Snowden alleged that the NSA was responsible.

 The Syrian Internet blackout was a break in Syria's Internet connectivity that happened for nineteen hours between 7 and 8 May 2013.
 Mobile phone and telephone services were also cut.
 No-one yet had admitted responsibility for the event or can figure out how it happened.
 The Syrians blamed Cyberterrorists for the incident.
 It caused worry that the blackout was intended to mask an impending military offensive.

 Syria was one of the five countries on the Reporters Without Borders organization's March 2013 list of "State Enemies of the Internet", countries ruled by governments that perpetrate pervasive surveillance of news providers, resulting in harsh restrictions on access to information and personal lives.
 Assad government's cyberforces engage in several social engineering techniques and online surveillance measures such as phishing, internet blackouts, malware attacks, interception of Skype calls, etc. Syria's Internet was cut off more than ten times in 2013, and again in March 2014.

-Mid 2020s
+2020s

-On 8 December 2024, the censorship was lifted as the Syrian dictator Bashar al-Assad was finally overthrown by the rebels who entered the city and liberating the capital which led Bashar and his family that toppled the family dictatorship take political refuge in Moscow for their asylum as they arrived in Russia after they left Syria at midnight.
+After Assad's regime fell on December 8th 2024, internet connectivity for Syrians noticeably improved with the current government pushing for the building of digital infrastructure and the moving of services online.
+Connections are still unstable.